al-moreno/MongoDB/Unit 4/Script.md

 - Slide 10

-We have available to us some powerful techniques for accessing and manipulating nested documents and arrays within MongoDB documents, offering flexibility and efficiency in working with complex data structures.
+We have available to us some powerful techniques for accessing and manipulating nested documents and arrays within documents, offering flexibility and efficiency in working with complex data structures.
 Dot notation is used to access fields within nested documents, allowing you to navigate through the hierarchy by chaining field names.
 This enables you to access deeply nested fields, such as `documentName.address.location.coordinates`, which retrieves the "coordinates" field within the "location" field, nested within the "address" field.

 Manipulating nested documents involves using dot notation and operators like `$set` and `$unset`.
 By specifying the field path and the desired update, you can modify fields within nested documents.
 For example, `db.collectionName.updateOne({ _id: ObjectId("documentId") }, { $set: { "address.city": "New City" } })` updates the "city" field within the "address" field of a specific document.